All potential participants looking for ESP training in 2022, please send us a message registering your interest using the Web form here.

 Executive Track and Product Manager's Track material plus:

-The ESP training approach is not to impart large bodies of knowledge or complicated process solutions for you to implement.
+The ESP workshop approach is not to impart large bodies of knowledge or complicated process solutions for you to implement.
 Instead, we bring in stories and exercises to give you many opportunities to reflect and discover options for what you could be managing differently and better in your enterprise.
-Like all of the Lean Kanban curriculum was created through collaboration of leading experts and validated many training classes around the world.
-As a result, you get pragmatic, actionable guidance you can implement in your organization next week - because it doesn't require permission, a large budget or getting others to change.
+As a result, you get pragmatic, actionable guidance you can implement in your organization next week.

-Here's the approximate day-to-day agenda of the five days of Enterprise Services Planning training.
+Here's the approximate day-to-day agenda of the five days of Enterprise Services Planning workshop.

 |Q1||Introductions, Overview of strategy|

 |Q2||Organizational risk categorization, corporate identity, fragility, resilience, robustness, antifragility, organizational dilemma|

 |Q3||Fit-for-Purpose framework: core concepts|

 |Q4||Fit-for-Purpose framework: managing for F4P, F4P cards and box scores, from insights to action, integrations|